-The aim of this school of thought was to counter and challenge mercantilism .
+The aim of this school of thought was to counter and challenge mercantilism.
 It emerged in Britain during the eighteenth century.
 Some important contributors to this field were Adam Smith, David Ricardo.
 While advocating a liberal regime, they stated that all the three propositions of mercantilism were questionable.
 First, any economic activity can make a person rich, but may not raise the wealth status of state.
 Secondly, free trade is the best policy.
 All the countries gain out of trade, whether or not they get a balance of trade surplus.
 It has been explained very well in absolute and comparative cost advantage models of trade.
 Finally, it is not necessary that only a certain type of economic activity shall result in more wealth and hence is preferable.
 According to them, any activity in which a nation produces low cost goods at home is preferable to one in which high cost is involved.
 The latter can be imported.

-Given these counter propositions as an attack on mercantilism, liberalists don't believe in the state as an efficient resource allocator.
+Given these counter propositions as an attack on mercantilism, liberalists don't believe in the state being an efficient resource allocator.
 According to them, the decision making in this regard should be left to the demand and supply forces of market.
 It can promote social welfare.
-State can facilitate these transactions by assigning certain property rights.
+Laissez faire policy is the best policy.
+The temporary mismatches between demand and supply and the boom -bust cycles that result are selfcorrecting.
+Self regulation is responsible for smooth operation or working of markets.
+State can facilitate the transactions taking place in the markets by assigning certain property rights.
 State can play an active role where market failure takes place, or market fails to allocate resources efficiently.
+But in normal functioning, the market should be left undisturbed.